H4HWV2011/msjarvis-public-docs/thesis/26-web-research-and-autonomy.md

 ## 26.1 Role of Periodic Web Research

-The web research layer has three main purposes:
+The web research layer has three main purposes.
+Unlike heartbeat and status cycles, its focus is on acquiring new external content rather than checking the health or behavior of internal services.

 - Background updating:
   - Keep selected areas of knowledge current without waiting for explicit prompts.